-To implement exact synthesis with topological constraints we can then proceed as follows: (i) Generate a new fence using some fence-generating algorithm. (ii) Using the constraints implied by the fence, generate a reduced SAT formula.
-We use a set of clauses analogous to the one described in Section II-B. However, we exclude any variables or clauses that are rendered unnecessary due to the fence constraints, obtaining a simpler SAT formula. (iii) If the formula is satisfiable, we are done. (iv) Otherwise, go to (i).
+3) If the formula is satisfiable, we are done.

+4) Otherwise, go to 1).

 If we incrementally increase the size of the fences that are generated this procedure is guaranteed to find a size-optimum chain.
 Thus, we extend the conventional exact synthesis algorithm, while decomposing the search space using families of graph topologies.
 Recall that in Section IV-C we derived the total number of fences of k nodes.
 Given an upper bound on the number of nodes to realize a function, we therefore also have an upper bound on the number of decomposed exact synthesis instances we have to solve.

-F. Fence vs. Conventional Encodings
+F. Fence Versus Conventional Encodings

-To evaluate the performance of our proposed approach, we measure the runtimes of different exact synthesis encodings on the following collections of Boolean functions:
+To evaluate the performance of our proposed approach, we measure the runtimes of different exact synthesis encodings on the following collections of Boolean functions.

-- NPN4: All 222 4-input NPN classes [38]. - FDSD6: 1000 fully-DSD decomposable 6-input functions that occur frequently in practical synthesis and technology mapping applications [39]. - PDSD6: 1000 common 6-inputpartially-DSD functions. - FDSD8: 100 fully-DSD decomposable 8-input functions. - PDSD8: 100 partially-DSD decomposable 8-input.
+- 1) NPN4: All 222 4-input NPN classes [37]. - FDSD6: 1000 fully DSD decomposable 6-input functions that occur frequently in practical synthesis and technology mapping applications [38]. - 3) PDSD6: 1000 common 6-input partially-DSD functions. - 4) FDSD8: 100 fully DSD decomposable 8-input functions. - 5) PDSD8: 100 partially DSD decomposable 8-input.

-We compare three different encodings to synthesize 2-input operator chains for these sets of functions:
+We compare three different encodings to synthesize 2-input operator chains for these sets of functions.